 It is required that the runner path and gate of the mold are short and thick to reduce the pressure loss of the melt, and at the same time with a higher injection pressure;

 The resin needs to be sufficiently dried before the injection molding to control the water content below 0.02%;

 In addition, the PC resin should be insulated during the processing to prevent re-absorption;

 Not only is reasonable product design required, but also the molding process should be properly controlled, such as increasing the mold temperature and post-processing to reduce or eliminate internal stress.

 It should adjust the process in time according to the different conditions of the product.

 Drying of raw materials

-PC plastics, even in the case of very low moisture, can cause hydrolysis, breakage, molecular weight reduction and strength reduction.
-Therefore, before the molding process, the moisture content of the polycarbonate should be strictly controlled to be below 0.02% to avoid a decrease in the mechanical strength of the molded article or an abnormal appearance of bubbles and silver streaks on the surface.
+Therefore, before the molding, it should strictly control the moisture content of the polycarbonate raw material to be below 0.02% to avoid a decrease in the mechanical strength or the bubbles and silver streaks on the surface.